FriedCircuits/LED_Twitter_Due/README.md

 https://github.com/dubhunter/WiFly-Shield/tree/client-hardening
 You just need to add "#define PSTR(x)  x" at the top of WiFly.h

+If you don't use the external antenna modify line 426 in WiFlyDevie.cpp.

 Also the pins need to be jumpered: